syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 {% endhighlight %}
 {% endtabs %}

-Here, caption summary cells are customized based on `TotalPrice` summary value.
+Here, `caption summary cells` are customized based on `TotalPrice` summary value.

 ![Conditional styling of datagrid caption summary cells using converter](Conditional-Styling_images/Conditional-Styling_img8.png)

 ### Conditional styling of caption summary cells using style selector

-The appearance of caption summary cell can be customized conditionally based on summary value by setting [SfDataGrid.CaptionSummaryCellStyleSelector](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CaptionSummaryCellStyleSelector.html) and you can get the container as GridCaptionSummaryCell using StyleSelector.
+The appearance of `caption summary cell` can be customized conditionally based on `summary value` by setting [SfDataGrid.CaptionSummaryCellStyleSelector](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CaptionSummaryCellStyleSelector.html) and you can get the container as `GridCaptionSummaryCell` using `StyleSelector`.

 {% tabs %}
 {% highlight xaml %}